glitchgod0/DX-Game-Loader/README.md

 # DX-Game-Loader
 This is a loader for the various DX games based off the Xbox 360 Kiosk Disc 1.0.
 Put your extracted DX game copies in the "demos" folder.
+You can find the DX mods here https://github.com/hmxmilohax

 # Editing Info